Jessicavazm/JessicaVaz_T3A1/README.md

     let b = "20";
     let result = a + b;  // "1020" (a number is coerced to a string for concatenation)

-    - Boolean: When a non-boolean value is used in a comparison or logical context, JS coerces the non-boolean value to boolean.
+Boolean: When a non-boolean value is used in a comparison or logical context, JS coerces the non-boolean value to boolean.
 This type of coercion is often triggered by logical operators (OR, AND, NOT || && !).

     if ("hello") {  // "hello" is a non-empty string, so it is coerced to true console.log("This runs");
     }

-#### List of falsy values:
-- Empty string ''
-- 0
-- -0
-- NaN - Not a number
-- Null
-- Undefined
-- False
+Coercion with Template Literals ${} : JS automatically convert values into string.

+    let name = "Jessica";
+    let age = 31;
+    console.log(`Name: ${name}, Age: ${age}`);  // "Name: Jessica, Age: 31"

-#### Example of type coercion in Objects calling the valueOf() and toString() methods to convert data type into primitive type:
+### Example of type coercion in Objects
+In the example bellow, the expressions are calling the valueOf() and toString() methods to convert data type into primitive type.

+The valueOf () function is used when the value expected is a numeric data type and toString() when the expected value is string data type.

     let obj = { valueOf: () => 42 };
     let result = obj + 10;  // Result will be 52, since valueOf() is called